carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - The RAM contents are reloaded
   - The processes that were previously running on the instance are resumed
   - Previously attached data volumes are reattached and the instance retains its instance
-- Boots up a lot faster after hibernation as it does not need to reload the operating system.
+- In comparison with EBS snapshot restore ==> Boots up a lot faster after hibernation as it does not need to reload the operating system.
 - You can hibernate an instance only if it’s enabled for hibernation and it meets the hibernation prerequisites.
   - Can’t hibernate for more than 60 days.
 - Use case: For long running services and services that take long to boot.
 You can stop them and pick back up where you left off again.